kalumet/cora-sc/README.md

-# Cora-SC your Star-Citizen AI compagnion
+# Cora: your Star-Citizen AI compagnion
 ![Cora SC Header](assets/cora-sc/Cora_SC_Image.png)
 This is a fork of the great Wingman-AI by [ShipBit](https://github.com/ShipBit/wingman-ai).
 Original notes are below.